Back to all posts

 Figuring out the right massage schedule for your shoulder pain isn’t a one-size-fits-all situation.
 The best frequency really depends on what you’re dealing with.
 Are you experiencing a sudden, sharp pain from a recent injury, or is it a dull, persistent ache that’s been bothering you for months?
 Your goals also play a big role.
 Are you looking for immediate relief, long-term management, or proactive prevention?
 Listening to your body and working with your massage therapist will help you find the perfect rhythm for healing and maintaining your shoulder health.
 Let’s break down some general guidelines based on your specific needs.

-For Acute Pain
+For Sudden, Acute Pain

 When you’re dealing with acute shoulder pain—that sharp, sudden kind that often comes from a new injury or overdoing it at the gym—more frequent sessions can make a big difference.
 Initially, you might find that coming in once or even twice a week helps to calm things down.
 The goal here is to reduce inflammation, release the intense muscle tightness, and address any trigger points that are causing referred pain.
 A focused deep tissue massage can work wonders by applying slow, deliberate strokes to break down adhesions and restore movement.
 As the pain subsides, you and your therapist can gradually space out your appointments.